-(Editor’s note: I recently reached out to some of my favorite music enthusiasts to see if they’d add their expertise to the site.
-Through the years, it’s been a delight to meet and work with these cats and, through their generosity, I’ll be rolling out some great music in the coming months.
+(Editor’s note: I recently reached out to some of my favorite music dudes to see if they’d drop some expertise.
+Through the years, I’ve been able meet and work with some of these cats and, through their generosity, we’ll be rolling out some great posts in the coming months.
 The concept was straightforward: Have a great song or record you’d want to share?
-The responses quickly came and the selections, as expected, are top-notch.
-First up is one of my favorites, Matthew Africa, whose blog is effortlessly great, as is most of his output.
-Here’s his contribution. –DM)
+The responses and selections are top-notch.
+First up is THAT DUDE, Matthew Africa–his mixes, his blog, a lot of his output is straight up educational.
+We’re delighted to have him. –DM)

 A quick listen to the Identities’ “Hey Brother” shows it’s a thinly-masked rewrite of the Billy Roberts composition “Hey Joe”.
 Although Jimi Hendrix’s recording of “Hey Joe” is perhaps justifiably the best-known version, it seems to be one of those rare tunes that’s impossible to mess up– of the dozens of versions I’ve heard, I have yet to hear a bad one.
 The lyrics here get recast as a peace and brotherhood bromide so vague Hendrix himself might have winced.